 - Suppose that you’re really passionate about animal rescue.
 Maybe you volunteer at a local shelter or your family fosters animals.
 You could decide to undertake a data analysis project related to the effectiveness of your local shelter’s spay and neuter program that you could then share with the program director.

 - Or suppose that you’re deeply passionate about graphic novels, and you’ve been learning to code.
 Maybe you want to write your own digitally interactive graphic novel.
 Along the way, you might need to read more graphic novels for inspiration and to learn the techniques of masterful writers.
 You also might need to level up your coding skills.
-Maybe you decide to co-author with a friend or two, and you propose this Micro together.
+Maybe you decide to co-author with a friend or two, and you propose this Self-Directed Learning project together.